thoughtspot/thoughtspot.github.io/_release/downloads.md

 permalink: /:collection/:path.html
 ---

 If you're looking for ThoughtSpot clients or API files, you've come to the right place.
-Click the link to download the file you need:
+Click the link to download the file you need.

+## Drivers and APIs

 <table padding="1" class="mt-responsive-table mt-responsive-table" table="table">
     <tbody>